jdjakub/phd-thesis/ch-intro.md

 When we have an idea for some computer software, and try and make this idea a reality, we are forced to confront two types of complexity: the *essential* and the *accidental*.
 We know there is "no such thing as a free lunch", so we are able to accept the burden of whatever complexity is actually intrinsic to our idea.
 If we have a simple idea, we are prepared to do a little work; if it is more ambitious, we will accept having to do more work.
 This *essential* complexity is often swamped by unwelcome incursions of tedious busy-work.
 Concepts that appear simple must be spelled out in great detail for a computer.
 This is the *accidental complexity* that is widespread in programming \parencite{MMM}.

 This is particularly egregious when the "idea" is merely to change or fix some small issue.
 Suppose we are using an app where the text is hard to read owing to a similar background colour.
 The designers have not included a feature for changing the colour of UI elements.
-A programmer would know that there is some API being called to render the background, and this API will be told the colour via a few numbers in the app's memory.
-If we could just find these numbers and change them, we may then be able to read the text.
+A programmer would know that there must be some API being called to render the background.
+This API will receive the colour from a few numbers in the app's memory.
+If only we could find these numbers and change them, we would be able to read the text.

-So, what does it take to find and change a colour?
-The app itself provides no way to proceed through its surface interface to such internal details.
-This means we must face at least the accidental complexity of working with some external tool that can open it up.
+What, therefore, does it take to find and change a colour?
+The app itself provides no way to proceed through its surface interface to its internal mechanisms.
+Thus, the accidental complexity we must face includes working with some external tool that can open it up.
 We could attach an assembly-level debugger to the app process and stare at hex dumps for a long time, eventually figuring out which address holds the colour.
 Such an expert task would take an extremely long time even for someone with the relevant experience.
-It does let us make a change to the running app, but not permanently; we would have to do this every time we ran the app.
+It would only let us make a change to the *running* app; we would have to repeat the procedure every time we ran the app.

 Alternatively, we could hope that the app is open-source, download the code, setup the build system, locate the relevant code, re-build the app, and re-install it.
 Each of these steps is also an expert task which would be incredibly lengthy on a novel codebase, even for experienced programmers.
 Furthermore, this approach entails destroying the running instance of the app and re-initialising it, possibly losing unsaved work.

-In the worst case, both of these approaches could be blocked; run-time tampering could be prevented by security policy (especially on a mobile device) and re-building from source cannot work without access *to* the source.
+In the worst case, both of these approaches could be blocked; run-time tampering could be prevented by the security policies of mobile devices and re-building from source cannot work without access *to* the source.
 Suffice to say, none of this is suitable for an average user.
 Even a seasoned programmer would consider it not worth the trouble.
 Our task of changing a colour, while technically possible, has a severely *disproportionate* accidental complexity cost.

 In specific situations, software authors do have good reasons to restrict access to internals.
 In a game, it is important to enforce the rules; access to internals would enable arbitrary cheating.
-However, this is not representative of the common case of most types of software.
-Nevertheless, we are unable to simply *choose* to build software that is "open".
+However, this is a *special case* not representative of most types of software.
+Despite this, we are unable to simply *choose* to build software that is "open".
 Even if *we* wrote the app and desire to support adaptation beyond what we anticipated, we face the fact that our tools can only create software that is "closed".
 The task of "supporting unanticipated modification" is itself a *feature* that we must somehow figure out and implement on top, and it is unclear how to achieve such a feature.
 Nevertheless, it is worth striving for a world where this accidental complexity is as reduced as possible.
 We might expect this to involve a mix of "demolition" work---that of removing barriers that have been placed in the way---and "construction" work of building tools that help us work more effectively.

 # How Should Things Work?